Saturday, September 14, 2024

 It was true, I did have everything I needed, but I soon realized it just wasn't going to be good enough for the newest member of my family.

 Yes, I had a dog crate that would be be serviceable.
 It even had a divider so the space could be adjusted as the puppy grew.
 But instead, I decided I needed a just-the-right-size crate when my boy came home.
 I also realized that a half cup of puppy chow would look so lonely in the food bowl I had from my previous Boxers that I had to have a smaller one.
-Of course, it came with a matching bowl.
-And it was an elevated to provide an ergonomically correct eating position.
+Of course, it came with a matching water dish.
+And it was all on an elevated stand to provide an ergonomically correct eating position.
 Definitely a plus.
 Only the best for my puppy!

 Of course I had a collar too, saved after my last puppy outgrew it years ago.
 But it was brown leather and my black Standard Schnauzer was the green collar pup of the litter.
-TNaturally, nothing but a new green collar would do.
+Naturally, nothing but a new green collar would do.

 Add to all of the above, must-have stuffies and chew toys, balls and pint-sized bones.
 I would need soft training treats and specially formulated puppy food.
 The breeder trained the litter to use puppy pads, so I added those to my list.
 And wouldn't my little guy love a set of fleece puppy blankets in a paw print for his new crate?
 Yes!!